October 26, 2017 — Washington D.C. Recent FCC proposals seek to impose caps on Lifeline Program funds.

-Cap on Universal Service Funds to Lifeline Program
+Universal Service Funds & FCC Proposal for Cap on Lifeline Program

 The rulings would seek to impose a $2 Billion cap on the Lifeline Program, whose funds are administered by the Universal Service Administrative Company and account for around 18% of the Universal Service Funds (USF), according to USAC’s 2016 Annual report.
 The USF also provides funding to additional programs, such as High Cost, Rural Health Care, and Schools and Libraries programs.

 “The idea of a USF Lifeline cap has been a contentious one at the FCC.
 Democratic commissioners traditionally have opposed a cap, perhaps because a cap in the low $2 billion-range would cover only half of eligible recipients, according to government estimates,” writes Joan Engebretson, Executive Editor of Telecompetitor.

 Limit Universal Service Funds for Lifeline Program to Facilities-based Providers

 In addition to capping the funds to the program, these rulings seek to limit funds to facilities-based providers.
 Currently, most Lifeline Program participants receive service through re-sellers.
 This proposal will have the most impact on the continuation of Lifeline Program and its ability to effectively provide support to the low-income families to whom it provides service.

 “By requiring participating carriers to be facilities-based, the proposed Lifeline item would reinstate by rule a statutory requirement from which it has granted forbearance definitively.
 More importantly, the FCC’s proposed decision would force about 70% of the approximately 10 million Lifeline subscribers to find a new service provider,” states John Heitmann, of Kelley Drye & Warren LLP.